tandawg/ai-chatbot/README.md

 - Supports sending messages by pressing Enter
 - Logs chat history to `chatlog.txt`

 ---

-## Demo

-*(Add screenshot if you want)*

----

 ## How to run

-1️⃣ Clone the repository:
+1. Clone the repository:

 ```bash
 git clone https://github.com/yourusername/ai-chatbot
 cd ai-chatbot
 ```

-2️⃣ Install dependencies:
+2. Install dependencies:

 ```bash
 go mod tidy
 ```

-3️⃣ Run the server:
+3. Run the server:

 ```bash
 go run main.go
 ```

-4️⃣ Open your browser:
+4. Open your browser:

 ```
 http://localhost:8080/
 ```

-✅ Type your question and hit **Enter** or click **Send**!
+Type your question and hit **Enter** or click **Send**!

 ---

 ## Example Questions

-✅ How old is the Sun?
+How old is the Sun?
-✅ What is the shape of the Earth?
+What is the shape of the Earth?
-✅ Hello
+Hello

 ---